-Following certain proposals of the Basel Committee and the Financial Stability Board, the EC proposed on 23 November 2016 a comprehensive package of banking reforms.
-This includes changes to CRD IV and CRR (the so-called "CRD-V package").
-In short the following key elements are included in the proposal: (a) a binding 3 per cent. leverage ratio, (b) a binding detailed net stable funding ratio, (c) a requirement to have more risk-sensitive own funds for banks trading in certain instruments (further to Basel Committee's fundamental review of the trading book) and (d) the introduction of the new TLAC standard for G-SIIs.
-It is expected that the CRD-V package enters into force in 2019.
+Following certain proposals of the Basel Committee and the Financial Stability Board, the European Commission ("EC") proposed on 23 November 2016 a comprehensive package of banking reforms to CRD IV, the Bank Recovery and Resolution Directive ("BRRD") and the Single Resolution Mechanism and Single Resolution Fund ("SRM Regulation") (together, the "EU Banking Reforms"), including measures to increase the resilience of EU institutions and enhance financial stability.
+The proposals have been adopted by the European Council and the European Parliament and are expected to be published in the Official Journal of the European Union in the course of June 2019 and will enter into force 20 days later.
+Most of the new rules will start applying in mid 2021, subject in certain cases to transposition in the Member States.
+The EU Banking Reforms are wide-ranging and cover multiple areas, including: (a) a binding 3 per cent. leverage ratio, (b) a binding detailed net stable funding ratio, (c) a requirement to have more risk-sensitive own funds for banks trading in certain instruments (further to Basel Committee's fundamental review of the trading book), (d) a new category of 'non-preferred' senior debt, (e) the introduction of the new total loss-absorbing capacity ("TLAC") standard for G-SIIs, (f) an amendment of the minimum requirement for own funds and eligible liabilities ("MREL") framework to integrate the TLAC standard and (g) a revised calculation method for derivatives exposures.

 On 7 December 2017, the Basel Committee published the finalised Basel III reforms as improvements to the global regulatory framework ("Basel III Reforms") (informally referred to as Basel IV).
-Basel III Reforms seeks to restore credibility in the calculation of risk weighted assets ("RWA") and improve the comparability of banks' capital ratio.
-The most important changes involve stricter rules for internal models.
-Internal models for operational risk will no longer be permitted; a standardised approach must be applied instead.
-The rules for calculating RWAs for credit risk will be tightened, under the standardised approach as well as under the internal ratings-based (IRB) approach.
-Although the impact of Basel III Reforms remains subject to considerable uncertainty and transposition by the EU legislature, the implementation of the standardised RWA floors could have a significant impact on the calculation of NN Bank's RWA if differences occur in RWA calculated on the basis of advanced approaches and such calculation on the basis of new standardised rules.
+Basel III Reforms seeks to restore credibility in the calculation of risk weighted assets ("RWA") and to improve the comparability of banks' capital ratio.
+The most important changes involve stricter rules for internal models and a capital floor.
+The Basel III Reforms, however, also include revisions to the standardised approaches for credit risk, operational risk and CVA.
+Given that the Basel III Reforms will have to be transposed by the EU legislature, the precise impact of the Basel III Reforms on NN Bank remains uncertain.